 Why Does My Pet Need to Get Booster Shots of Some Vaccines?

-Vaccines are given in a series, to optimize how the immune system naturally builds its defenses.
+Dog and cat vaccinations in Marion are given in a series, to optimize how the immune system naturally builds its defenses.
 Kittens and puppies may get a series of shots spread out over a number of weeks.
 Once initial vaccinations are complete, your pet may need some shots, such as the rabies vaccine, yearly.
 Booster shots are important because immunity can wane over time.
 Getting vaccine boosters during the annual checkup can help keep your fur baby’s immune system robust so that they can lead a healthy and happy life.

 Do Pets Who Stay Indoors All the Time Need the Same Vaccines as Pets Who Go Outdoors?